 Passengers who book the Wilderness Express private dome cars between Anchorage, Talkeetna, Denali or Fairbanks and choose to dine onboard will do so in the Wilderness Express dining room located on the lower level of each rail car.
-Breakfast choices range from simple to hearty, with choices such as Wilderness Oatmeal, Mountain Blueberry Pancakes, and the Alaska Seafood Special scramble, with prices ranging from $10 to $15.
-For lunch, try an Alaskan favorite like the Aleutian Seafood Pasta Salad, a Caesar Salad with grilled shrimp or a tasty French Dip sandwich with prices from $10 to $15.
+Breakfast choices range from simple to hearty, with choices such as Wilderness Cream of Barley, Mountain Blueberry Pancakes, and the Alaska Seafood Special scramble, with prices ranging from $10 to $16.
+For lunch, try an Alaskan favorite like the Aleutian Seafood Pasta Salad, a Caesar Salad with grilled shrimp or a tasty French Dip sandwich with prices from $11 to $17.
 Last, but certainly not least… the dinner menu offers mouth watering creations such as Prime Rib, Herb Roasted Chicken and Halibut Supreme.
-Dinner entrees prices range from $14 to $29, and appetizers, side salads, gluten free and vegetarian options are available.
+Dinner entrees prices range from $17 to $30, and appetizers, side salads, gluten free and vegetarian options are available.
 You will also find a nice selection of premium wines, Alaskan beers and specialty cocktails.
 Be sure to save some room for a scrumptious dessert like a Brownie Extraordinaire, or an after diner drink favorite like the Moose Kiss which offers the perfect balance of Irish Cream, Kahlua and coffee.

 Here is a sample of the Wilderness Express Menu.